-- 40 IF X <> A THEN PRINT "TRY AGAIN": GOTO 10 - 10 IF G <= R AND B <> K THEN LET X=50: PRINT - "THAT IS INCORRECT" - 30 PRINT: PRINT: PRINT "LOTS OF PRINTS ON ONE LINE": PRINT: PRINT
+40 IF X <> A THEN PRINT "TRY AGAIN": GOTO 10 10 IF G <= R AND B <> K THEN LET X=50: PRINT "THAT IS INCORRECT"

+30 PRINT: PRINT: PRINT "LOTS OF PRINTS ON ONE LINE": PRINT: PRINT acts as a reminder, the LET is usually not necessary.
+In BASIC XL the LET is implied whenever a variable is named.

-Remember, it is perfectly legal and syntactically correct to add a colon in order to put more than one instruction on a program Fine.
+Remember, it is perfectly legal and syntactically correct to add a colon in order to put more than one instruction on a program line.
 However, in joining statements you may not exceed the single program line limit of 114 characters.
 Using a colon may enable you to better organize your programs and to save time and space.

 Throughout this book whenever we have named a variable, we have used a LET statement.
 We did this to remind you that we were dealing with a variable and not a mathematical expression.
-Although it is good form and acts as a reminder, the LET is usually not necessary.
-In BASIC XL the LET is implied whenever a variable is named.
+Although it is good form and